DataDog/hiring-engineers/answers.md

 ![my_dashboard](./images/my_dashboard.png)

-Here we can drill down into our [timeseries](https://docs.datadoghq.com/dashboards/widgets/timeseries/) and [query value](https://docs.datadoghq.com/dashboards/widgets/query_value/) graphs, lets say
-We want to see what happened in the past 5 minutes in our graphs.
+Here we can drill down into our [timeseries](https://docs.datadoghq.com/dashboards/widgets/timeseries/) and [query value](https://docs.datadoghq.com/dashboards/widgets/query_value/) graphs.
+Now lets say we want to see what happened in the past 5 minutes in our graphs.
 We can go to the top right and set a [custom time](https://docs.datadoghq.com/dashboards/guide/custom_time_frames/) frame.
 Alternatively we can drag over a 5 minute period on the graph to get a similar result.

-> **Note:** Possible BUG: I was unable to edit the 5minute time frame as per the documentation it did not accept any custom values for the main timeboard
+> **Note:** Possible BUG: I was unable to edit the 5 minute time frame as per the documentation it did not accept any custom values for the main timeboard

 ![5_min_timeframe](./images/5_min_timeframe.png)

 ### Annotation snapshot

-Next we will take a snapshot of our Anomalies graph, this can be done by clicking on it and pressing the annotate button.
+Next we will take a snapshot of our Anomalies graph, this can be done by clicking on the graphs and selecting the annotate button.

 ![annotate](./images/annotate.png)

 Then simply type @youremail@address.foo and press enter.
-You should then receive an email similar to this one
+You should then receive an email similar to this one with the annotation

 ![email_annotate](./images/email_annotate.png)

-### What is the Anomaly graph?>
+### What is the Anomaly graph?

 The [Anomaly graph](https://docs.datadoghq.com/monitors/monitor_types/anomaly/) provides deeper context for dynamic metrics.
 By analyzing a metric’s historical behavior, anomaly detection distinguishes between normal and abnormal metric trends.
 This is visualised by showing the highs and lows of a particular metric that fall out of what is considered the **norm** which is represented by the grey band, and highs or lows are represented in red.